 Step 2: Make the dough

-In the bowl of a stand mixer fitted with a dough hook (or in a bread machine or by hand), combine the remaining flour, remaining milk, cooled slurry, sugar, egg, yeast, and salt.
+In the bowl of a stand mixer fitted with a dough hook (or in a bread machine or by hand), combine the remaining flour, remaining milk, cooled paste, sugar, egg, yeast, and salt.
 Mix until a rough dough forms (photo 2).

 Let the dough rest, covered, for 20 minutes (this will give the flour a chance to absorb the liquid, making it easier to knead), then knead the dough to form a soft, smooth dough.